AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/dispatcher-cloud.md

 **Immutable Configuration Files**

 These files are part of the base framework and enforce standards and best practices.
 The files are considered immutable because modifying or deleting them locally will have no impact on your deployment, as they will not get transferred to your Cloud instance.

-It is recommended that the above files reference the unmodifiable files listed below, followed by any additional statements or overrides.
-When dispatcher configuration is deployed to a cloud environment, the latest version of the unmodifiable files will be used, regardless of what version was used in local development.
+It is recommended that the above files reference the immutable files listed below, followed by any additional statements or overrides.
+When dispatcher configuration is deployed to a cloud environment, the latest version of the immutable files will be used, regardless of what version was used in local development.

 * `conf.d/available_vhosts/default.vhost`